hisorange/inductor/readme.md

 Easy to use library to control your database table's schema without migrations or any manual work.
 You can simply describe how you want a table to look like, and the rest will be calculated by the library.
-It manages the primary keys, uniques, indexes, and even their compositive forms for you.
+It manages the primary keys, uniques, indexes, and even their composite forms for you.

 Do you wanna add a new column from a UI?
 Just add it to your schema and apply it to the database.
 With this seamless solution you can forget about migrations, and waiting for the devops / dba to change the database.